Eschatologue/CM_wiki/docs/character-creation/feat/feat-starting.md

 - **Stunning Critical**

-    When you score a critical hit on a creature, its movement speed is 0 until the end of its next turn.
+    When you score a Critical Hit on a creature, its movement speed is 0 until the end of its next turn.

 ### Tavern Brawler
 *1st-level Feat*